 Who to Call

 Call the paging operator at (608) 262-0486 or 1-800-323-8942.
 Ask for the doctor on call for the Anesthesia Acute Pain Service.
 Leave your name and phone number with the area code.
-The doctor will call you back.
-If you had the procedure at The American Center, ask for the TAC Anesthesiologist on-call.
 We wish you a quick recovery.